CityOfNewYork/growingupnyc-patterns-dev/src/components/details-list/details-list.md

-The details list component is used to list detailed information about an event.
-The component contains information regarding Date, Time, Location, Cost and Link to additional information.
-The component is currently being used at the Growing Up NYC single event page.
+The Details List component is used to present information about a program and event.
+On Growing Up NYC, this component is being used on Seasonal Guides (Afterschool and Summer) as well as Events.
+This component includes the following elements:

+* Date
+* Time
+* Location
+* Cost
+* Link to additional information